Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Implementation Details

-\textbf{Generating Simplifications (\S\ref{sec:dataset}).} We follow the setup of \simpevaltt{} \citep{maddela2022lens} for GPT-3.5, using \texttt{temperature=1.0} and \texttt{top-p=0.95}.
-For our fine-tuned T5-11B, we train using the Wiki-Auto corpus \citep{jiang-etal-2020-neural} using 8 A40 GPUs for 8 epochs with a batch size of 64.
-We use a learning rate of 3e-4 and optimize using AdamW \citep{loshchilov2017decoupled}.
-For MUSS, we replicate their setup \citep{martin-etal-2022-muss}. \textbf{Converting \framework{} to Word-level Annotations (\S\ref{sec:metric-sensitivity}/\ref{sec:modeling}).} As \framework{} allows for overlapping edits, we adapt the \framework{} data to a word-level quality task by taking the highest absolute value rating for any annotation applied to each word.
-For example, if a word belonged to two edits with ratings -1 and 2, its word-level quality would be 2.
-For edit classification, we use the rule that an $\textsc{error}$ tag takes priority over a $\textsc{quality}$ tag. \textbf{Baseline Automatic Metrics (\S\ref{sec:metric-sensitivity}).} We use \texttt{RoBERTa-large} for \textsc{BERTScore} and the best available \texttt{wmt21-comet-mqm} for \textsc{Comet-mqm}. \textbf{\lens{}-\framework{} (\S\ref{sec:metric-sensitivity}).} Our implementation is based on the reference-less \textsc{CometKiwi} metric for machine translation \citep{rei-etal-2022-cometkiwi}.
-We modify their task setup of predicting binary quality labels for each output word $\hat{y_i}\in \{\textsc{ok}, \textsc{bad}\}$ to a regression task using labels $\hat{y_i}\in [-3,3]$, corresponding to the each word rating in their \framework{} annotations.
-We also experimented with binary and three-way classification (using labels $\hat{y_i}\in \{\textsc{quality}, \textsc{ok}, \textsc{bad}\}$), but found the regression task performed best, likely because it provided more training signal.
+\textbf{Baseline Automatic Metrics.} We use \texttt{RoBERTa-large} as the base model for \textsc{BERTScore} and the best available \texttt{wmt21-comet-mqm} as \textsc{Comet-mqm}. \textbf{\lens{}-\framework{}.} Our implementation is based on the reference-less \textsc{CometKiwi} metric for machine translation \citep{rei-etal-2022-cometkiwi}.
+We modify their task setup of predicting binary quality labels for each output word $\hat{y_i}\in \{\textsc{ok}, \textsc{bad}\}$ to a regression task using labels $\hat{y_i}\in [-3,3]$, corresponding to each word rating in their \framework{} annotations, as we find it performs better than using binary or three class labels in our preliminary study.
 Our regression task optimizes MSE loss on the word rating objective, rather than Cross Entropy Loss.
 The training objective can be formalized as:

 where $\lambda_s$ and $\lambda_w$ weight word- and sentence-level losses.
 We experimented with custom weighting for edit ratings, but did not fine performance improvements.
 For fine-tuning, we set $\lambda_w=0.9$.